Genograche/Archlinuxhyprdots/README.md

 export LIBVA_DRIVER_NAME=radeonsi
 ```
 - loginmanager-sddm
-- catppuccin-gtk-theme-mocha (theme)
 - Get a cursor theme

-## Ignore the following if you have not installed dhcpcd
+## Ignore the following if dhcpcd is not installed

 - IF dhcpcd is installed and startup is slow then save
 ```bash